 When Students Struggle

-Livia McCoy teaches science to students with language learning disabilities at The New Community School in Richmond, Va.
-Her students are bright, college-bound adolescents who have difficulty with reading, spelling, or other components of language or math.
-Livia sees each student as an individual with great potential to learn, and feels her job is to help them figure out how to be successful in school.
-Livia says, “I blog about the many smart students who struggle in school because of learning disabilities or attention issues.
-I share what I have learned helping these students, their parents and teachers to see how they can experience success in school despite their learning differences.”
+Livia McCoy spent many years teaching upper school science.
+She currently serves as Dean of Student Support at The Steward School in Richmond, VA.
+Livia sees each student as an individual with great potential to learn, and feels her job is to help every student figure out how to be successful in school.
+Livia says, “I blog about the many smart students who struggle in school because they think differently or have attention issues.
+I share what I have learned helping these students, their parents and teachers to see how they can experience success in school.”
 Livia welcomes comments on her blog at SchoolFamily.com.

 As students prepare to go back to school, parents of those students who find middle and high school difficult may worry about their child’s future.
 Many students who struggle believe college is not an option for them.
 W...
 Read more

 In an earlier blog post I wrote about a color-coded notebook system that helps disorganized students stay organized.
 Students who are visual learners benefit from using color to help them keep up with everything.
 Color can he...
 Read more

 Part of my responsibility at our school is to monitor what students wear, making sure they follow the dress code.
 Middle school students like to push the limits of the dress code; that’s expected from adolescents when t...
 Read more